-In endometriosis, functioning endometrial tissue is implanted outside the uterine cavity.
+In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
 Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia, infertility, dysuria, and pain during defecation.
 Severity of symptoms is not related to disease stage.
-Diagnosis is by biopsy, usually via laparoscopy.
-Treatments include anti-inflammatory drugs, drugs to suppress ovarian function and endometrial tissue growth, surgical ablation and excision of endometriotic implants, and, if disease is severe and no childbearing is planned, hysterectomy plus oophorectomy.
+Diagnosis is by direct visualization and sometimes biopsy, usually via laparoscopy.
+Treatments include anti-inflammatory drugs, drugs to suppress ovarian function and endometrial tissue growth, surgical ablation and excision of endometriotic implants, and, if disease is severe and no childbearing is planned, hysterectomy alone or hysterectomy plus bilateral salpingo-oophorectomy.

 The increased incidence in 1st-degree relatives of women with endometriosis suggests that heredity is a factor.